 Professor Chengzhong (Michael) Yu is an internationally recognised expert in materials science.
-He is an Australian Research Council (ARC) Future Fellow; a referee for more than 50 international journals; and a reviewer for the ARC and National Health and Medical Research Council (NHMRC).
+He is an Australian Research Council (ARC) Future Fellow.

 Professor Yu has collaborations with scientists in chemistry, material science and chemical engineering from the US, Japan, Scotland, Sweden, France and China.
 Through these collaborations, more than 30 international journal papers have been published.